 - You can export or copy/paste to get another file format to send the user:

-- You can export the Surfer SRF file to a vector or raster file, and your colleague could import into the previous version of Surfer as a base map.
-The vector formats (DXF, GSI, MIF, SHP, etc.) may not look exactly the same, and the raster formats (JPG, TIF, BMP, etc.) are simply images that cannot be edited.
-Alternatively, you could copy and paste the maps into a Word document and send that to them.
+- You can export the Surfer SRF file from your current version to a vector or raster file, and the other users could create a base map from the file in their older version of Surfer.
+The vector formats (DXF, GSI, MIF, SHP, etc.) may not look exactly the same though, and the raster formats (JPG, TIF, BMP, etc.) are simply images that cannot be edited.

 - You can copy and paste the maps into a Word document and send that to the other user.